Scaling the weight parameters in Markov logic networks and relational logistic regression models: Asymptotic Probabilities in MLNs and DA-MLNs

-In this section we will build on the work of Mittal et al. (2019) and give two examples of dependencies for which an asymptotic behaviour that depends on the weight is achieved neither in MLN nor in DA-MLN.
+In this section we will build on the work of Mittal et al. (2019) and give two examples of dependencies for which an asymptotic behaviour that depends on the weight is achieved neither in MLNs nor in DA-MLNs.
 In order to give a clear and rigorous structure to our derivations, we will first introduce probability kernels for Markov logic and prove some basic facts about their behaviour under limits.
-Then we continue to give a characterisation of asymptotic probabilities in some MLN and DA-MLN.
+Then we continue to give a characterisation of asymptotic probabilities in some MLNs and DA-MLNs.
 To formalise this discussion and make it more amenable to calculation, we will use measure and integral notation for the probability distributions arising from MLNs.
-We will use $\mu_{T,D}$ to refer to the probability measure induced by an MLN $T$ on a choice of domains $D$, which can again be replaced by $\mu_{T,\vec{n}}$ where thedomains of the sorts $s$ are of cardinality $n_s$.
+We will use $\mu_{T,D}$ to refer to the probability measure induced by an MLN $T$ on a choice of domains $D$, which can again be replaced by $\mu_{T,\vec{n}}$ where the domains of the sorts $s$ are of cardinality $n_s$.